alexharri/website/posts/planes.md

 ### Two or more planes are parallel

-We'll start off with the configurations where two or more planes are parallel:
+We'll start with the configurations where two or more planes are parallel:

 <Scene scene="three-planes-some-parallel" height={400} />